 - A few handfuls arugula

 - 1. Preheat the grill.
 If using a charcoal grill, build a 2-level fire in your grill, which means you put all the coals on 1 side of the grill and leave the other side free of coals.
-When the flames have died down, all the coals are covered with gray ash, and the temperature is medium-hot (you can hold your hand 6 inches above the grate for 3 to 4 seconds), you’re ready to cook.
+When the flames have died down, all the coals are covered with gray ash, and the temperature is medium-hot so you can hold your hand 6 inches above the grate for 3 to 4 seconds, you’re ready to grill.

 If using a gas grill, preheat it to medium-high.

 - 2. In a small bowl, whisk together 3 tablespoons olive oil, vinegar, and honey to make the vinaigrette.
 Taste and, if desired, add up to 3 more tablespoons olive oil.